Skip to Content

 Peach Tree Short Life (PTSL)

 Peach tree short life (PTSL) is a condition in which peach trees don’t survive beyond 3-6 years old.
-It’s commonly caused by ring nematodes, canker, swings of cold temperature, and winter pruning.
+It’s commonly caused by ring nematodes, cankers, swings of cold temperature, and winter pruning.
 Generally, PTSL can be identified from sudden blossom and branch wilt, along with bark that’s cracked and leaking sap.

 Prevent PTSL by following proper horticultural practices such as not planting in the fall or winter, avoiding winter injury (including pruning), and only planting in loose, well-draining soils with a balanced pH (source).